 Do you ever wake up feeling as if your joints are stiff or tight?
 Do they ache as you get moving in the morning, becoming less painful as the day goes on?
 If so, this may be a sign of early-onset arthritis.
 This is a common condition that many people experience but choose to live with their painful joints for far too long before seeking help.

 Arthritis can be managed with the help of our Kirkland, WA physical therapists.
 We will assess what exercises will be beneficial in providing pain relief for your arthritis during everyday activities and help you prevent injuring yourself in the future.
 Your physical therapist will also help you increase your range of motion in your arthritic joints.
-If you are suffering from arthritis, or you think you may be experiencing arthritic symptoms, contact Washington Physical Therapy and Rehabilitation today to schedule an appointment.
+If you are suffering from arthritis, or you think you may be experiencing arthritic symptoms, contact Washington Physical Therapy today to schedule an appointment.

 How do I know if I have arthritis?

 According to the Arthritis Foundation, arthritis affects over 50 million people and it is currently the leading cause of disability across the nation.
 Arthritis causes pain, inflammation, and it can affect one or multiple joints at once.

 The most common form of arthritis is osteoarthritis.
 This is caused when the cartilage of the joint wears down, either due to age or overuse.
 This causes pain in the joint, as the cartilage is no longer acting as the thick cushion that it once was.
 Without a cushion, the bones grind together, which in turn causes an inflammatory response in the joint.

 Rheumatoid arthritis, also referred to as “inflammatory arthritis,” is also fairly common.
 It is an autoimmune disease that affects multiple joints, and is typically more prevalent in females than males.